PungaruStelian/AA-Project/README.md

 - May fail to find a solution even if one exists.
 - May not provide an exact solution, as it aims to approximate the target sum.
 - May not provide the best approximation to the target sum, if the best solution contains more than one element
+- May struggle with negative numbers since the selection rule can be compromised.

 #### **Use Cases**
 - Useful in scenarios where a quick approximate solution is acceptable and speed is a priority.